-ARCH 3211 Architecture Structures II: Steel and Wood Prerequisite: DFN 2211
+ARCH 3211 Architecture Structures II: Steel and Wood

-This course is a continuation of DFN 2211, with emphasis on gravity loads and basic design of wood structural components including beams, columns, and trusses.
+This course offers lecture and pracitum.
+It is a continuation of DFN 2211, with emphasis on gravity loads and basic design of wood structural components including beams, columns, and trusses.
 Engineered wood products, glue-laminated, and connections are also covered.